sharkbitme/ola_dfc/Main.md

-## SHORT TERM TODO:
+## SHORT TERM TODO
-  add functionality to allow changing of the ROI/FOV and optical center in IR sensor menu ranging fluctuation correction factor, look into the signal/sigma threshold settings outlined in the datasheet or custom code implement changes to read relative distance instead of absolute
+* add functionality to allow changing of the ROI/FOV and optical center in IR sensor menu
+* ranging fluctuation correction factor, look into the signal/sigma threshold settings outlined in the datasheet
+* implement changes to read relative distance instead of absolute
+* test on Redboard artemis nano board for functionality

 ## MID TERM TODO:
- start working on a re-write or simplification of the code and structure, to make it easier to work with and add features
+* ????

 ## LONG TERM TODO:
-  ??????
+ * start working on a re-write or simplification of the code and structure, to make it easier to work with and add features